MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/overview-privacy-controls.md

 As an admin for your organization, you’ll be able to use a policy setting to choose which level of diagnostic data is sent to us.
 Optional diagnostic data will be sent to Microsoft unless you change the setting.
 Providing optional diagnostic data better enables the Office engineering team at Microsoft to detect, diagnose, and mitigate issues to reduce impacts to your organization.

-Your users won’t be able to change the diagnostic data level for their devices if they are signed in to Office with their organizational credentials, which is sometimes referred to as a work or school account.
+Your users won’t be able to change the diagnostic data level for their devices if they're signed in to Office with their organizational credentials, which is sometimes referred to as a work or school account.

 This diagnostic data doesn’t include names of users, their email addresses, or the content of their Office files.
 Our system creates a unique ID that it associates with your user’s diagnostic data.
 When we receive diagnostic data showing that one of our apps crashed 100 times, this unique ID lets us determine if it was a single user who crashed 100 times or if it was 100 different users who each crashed once.
 We don’t use this unique ID to identify a specific user.